Chuloo/gatsby-blog/README.md

 ```js
 npm run build
 ```
-This creates a production ready files in the public folder.
+This creates production ready files in the public folder.